pensjonatus/flash-fiction/blog/no-more-fun-in-fundamentalism.md

 ---
-title: 'No More Fun In Fundamentalism'
+title: No More Fun In Fundamentalism
 date: '2015-07-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When I was growing up, there was a playwright in town.
 He was quite popular, and